 Although your child is legally entitled to be on the same policy as you because they are under age 26, the IT functionality available through the federally facilitated Marketplace cannot currently accommodate a family plan in which there are two separate tax credits allocated to two separate tax households (yours and your child's).
 So, if you do not claim your child as a tax dependent, you must apply separately for coverage and premium tax credits.
 Note that this means your child will have their own separate deductible and maximum out-of-pocket cap under their policy.

 Alternatively, you and your child could choose not to apply for premium tax credits, so that you are submitting only one application as a family.
-In such a case, you can add your child to your plan even if they are not your tax dependent.
-While this will allow you to share a deductible and maximum out-of-pocket cap, you will forgo the premium and cost-sharing subsidies available through the marketplace.
+In that case, you can add your child to your plan even if they are not your tax dependent.
+While this will allow you to share a deductible and maximum out-of-pocket cap, you will forgo the premium and cost-sharing subsidies available through the Marketplace.

 (26 U.S.C. § 36B-3(h); CMS, Application Spotlight: Family and Household Composition Section, November 2020.)